Let's Dance (David Bowie song): Retrospective appraisal

 Following Bowie's death in January 2016, the writers of Rolling Stone named "Let's Dance" one of the 30 most essential songs of Bowie's catalogue.
-The song has placed in other lists ranking Bowie's best songs by Smooth Radio (3), Far Out (4), NME (6), The Guardian (18), Consequence of Sound (43) and Mojo (60).
+The song has placed in other lists ranking Bowie's best songs by Smooth Radio (3), NME (6), The Guardian (18), Consequence of Sound (43) and Mojo (60).
 In 2018, the readers of NME voted the song Bowie's 20th best track.
 In a list ranking every Bowie single from worst to best, Ultimate Classic Rock placed it at number seven.

 The song has been selected several times by the BBC Radio 4 Desert Island Discs programme, including by Lulu in 1987, Pete Waterman in 1995, John Bishop in 2012 and Noel Gallagher in 2015.